After 9 Years of Waiting, I Finally Have Scrooge McDuck’s Evening Adventure Added to the Collection!

-Years ago, I wrote a four-page article explaining all of the lessons I learned as a child about money and investing from Scrooge McDuck and my life is a testament that they worked.
-It sounds almost comical (sorry – couldn’t help it) but it’s true.
+Years ago, as part of a light-hearted special for About.com, I wrote a four-page article explaining all of the lessons I learned as a child about money and investing from Scrooge McDuck; how my life and career are a testament to the power of those lessons.
+It sounds almost comical (sorry – as a collector of the Scrooge comic books, I couldn’t help it) but it’s true.
 A fictional duck was one of my earliest childhood financial advisors.

 I finally have it – Scrooge McDuck’s Evening Adventure is mine!
 After more than 9 years of waiting, searching, and trying to find it, again, it is mine!